valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **S3 Upload update**

   Added *documentId* to the request body of the S3 Resource(this is not used by the default Valtimo backend)

+* **Disable submenu items**

+  Added *restriction* based on user roles to the submenu items to be able to disable them.
+An implementation can now specify required roles in submenu items by adding *roles* attribute to menu item children.

 * **Abstract _refreshDocument$**